On the relationship between logarithmic TAQ and logarithmic THH

 \begin{remark} It is easy to check that the commutative ${\cal J}$-space monoid $V(M)$ appearing in the above proof is ${\cal J}$-equivalent to $W(B^{\rm cy}(M))$ as defined in Definition \ref{w}.
 The former formulation is more convenient when we model the replete bar construction by the homotopy pullback $B^{\rm rep}(M)$ as opposed to the relative fibrant replacement $B^{\rm cy}(M)^{\rm rep}$.
 The advantage of the formulation given in Definition \ref{w} is that the resulting commutative ${\cal J}$-space monoid has a direct augmentation to the initial commutative ${\cal J}$-space monoid $U^{\cal J}$, which we used on numerous occasions in Section \ref{logtaq}. \end{remark}

-\begin{proposition} Let $(R, P) \xrightarrow{(f, f^\flat)} (A, M)$ be a cofibration of cofibrant and connective pre--logarithmic ring spectra.
+\begin{proposition} Let $(R, P) \xrightarrow{(f, f^\flat)} (A, M)$ be a cofibration of cofibrant and connective pre-logarithmic ring spectra.
 If the $A$-module spectrum ${\rm TAQ}^{(R, P)}(A, M)$ is contractible, then $(f, f^\flat)$ satisfies log \'etale descent.
 That is, the natural map is a stable equivalence of commutative symmetric ring spectra. \end{proposition}

 \begin{proof} By Proposition \ref{logaugmentation}, we have that Theorem \ref{kuhnanalysis} is applicable to both ${\rm THH}(R, P)$ and ${\rm THH}(A, M)$.
 The isomorphism (\ref{pizeroiso}) then shows that it is also applicable to the augmented commutative $A$-algebra $A \wedge_R {\rm THH}(R, P)$.
 We apply Theorem \ref{kuhnanalysis} to the morphism of commutative augmented $A$-algebras to obtain a commutative diagram of commutative augmented $A$-algebras.